 Click on Course Descriptions for a detailed explanation of courses offered or one of the monthly training calendars to view scheduled courses.

-New employees are encouraged to attend Fiscal Orientation sequence 1, 2 and 3 (but may attend whenever their schedules permit).
+New employees are encouraged to attend the Fiscal Orientation sequence 1, 2 and 3 (but may attend whenever their schedules permit).
 Individuals who attend Fiscal Orientation 1 will receive an orientation binder which includes resources for each training course.
-Click on Fiscal Orientation below for session details
+Click the orientation session below to view additional details.

 Fiscal Orientation 1 - Financial Transactions & Reconciliation

 The first orientation session provides an introduction to the financial processes at Mason as well as instruction and hands-on practice with Mason’s financial software, Banner Finance Self-Service, Mason’s Business Intelligence tool, MicroStrategy and reconciliation requirements.

 - Courses for Fiscal Orientation 1 include: Intro to Financial Transactions, Banner Finance and MicroStrategy for Reconciliation